Can Your Diet Improve Asthma Control?

-There really is no asthma diet, per se.
+There really is no diet to eliminate asthma symptoms, per se.
 However, according to some studies, there do seem to be certain foods/drinks/nutrients that favor better asthma control.
-Here are some that have been extensively studied and what has been learned.
+Here are some that have been extensively studied and what has been learned about asthma-friendly diets.

 Beta-carotene and vitamin A

 It’s a pigment found in colorful vegetables that gives them their color, such as carrots, sweet potatoes, kale, peppers, winter squash, cantaloupe, mango, and dark green leafy vegetables.
 It contains antioxidants, and it’s also converted to vitamin A, which has also been shown to improve asthma control.11,13

 Low asthma rates were observed in the Eskimo community.
 Eskimos eat lots of fish.
 Fish contains omega 3 fatty acids.
 A theory arose that omega 3 fatty acids protect against the effects of asthma, and this inspired researchers to perform studies.
 However, a review of all these studies failed to prove this theory.
 It does not rule out the potential here, it just showed that more studies are needed in this regard.
 Foods high in omega 3 fatty acids include oily fish like salmon, fish oil, flaxseed, flaxseed oil, basil, some spices, broccoli, and spinach.14,15